 However, the vast majority of these photos are protected by copyright and I strive to respect the copyright.
 This should comply with the Bern Convention.

-However, it may happen that some pictures appear on my site without displaying the name of its author.
-Be aware that this is by no means a theft of the photo and I call the author to contact me so I can add the appropriate copyright information on the photo and render him his rights.
+However, it may happen that some pictures appear on my website without displaying the name of its author.
+Be aware that this is by no means a theft of the photo and I invite the author to contact me so I can add the appropriate copyright information on the photo and render him his rights.
 Any author who does not want the presence of a photo belonging to him on my website is also invited to let me know and the photo will be immediately deleted/removed.

 Regarding my photos (only the ones with the copyright ‘B3A – Ronan Hubert’, they can be used and/or reproduced without prior permission only if the following conditions are met: